 To the extent required by Applicable Law on any date Participant is required to recognize taxable income with respect to the Restricted Stock Units, Participant will be required to pay, and the Trustee and/or the Company will withhold any Tax-Related Items which will enable the Company and/or the Trustee to satisfy its obligation to withhold any Tax-Related Items arising on such date Participant is required to recognize taxable income with respect to the Restricted Stock Units.
-The Company, in its sole discretion, may, to the extent permitted by Applicable Law, require or otherwise allow the Trustee or the Company to withhold and/or Participant to pay such Tax-Related Items by (i) withholding cash from Participant's account at the broker designated by the Company for such purpose, (ii) selling of sufficient Shares on the date Participant or (iv) any other method permitted by Applicable Law.
+The Company, in its sole discretion, may, to the extent permitted by Applicable Law, require or otherwise allow the Trustee or the Company to withhold and/or Participant to pay such Tax-Related Items by (i) withholding cash from Participant's account at the broker designated by the Company for such purpose, (ii) selling of sufficient Shares on the date Participant is required to recognize taxable income with respect to the Restricted Stock Units, (iii) deductions from compensation payable to Participant or (iv) any other method permitted by Applicable Law.